to the International Alliance of Morris Owners website

 been allocated outside it.

-been made for the cavalcade to do a couple of laps around the Mercedes
+for the cavalcade to do a couple of laps around the Mercedes

 Benz World high speed demonstration track.
 Unfortunately the large